janEntikan/panda3d-docs/more-resources/samples/particles.rst

 It can crash, especially when dragged around, and forgets some settings when they are saved out to a ptf.
-It forgets to include the extension of the texture for a SpriteRenderer, so you need to open the file by hand and correct the loader.loadTexture command or it will not load.
+It forgets to include the extension of the texture for a SpriteRenderer, so you need to open the file by hand and correct the loader.load_texture command or it will not load.
 It also forgets to record the axis masks on forces.

 .. rubric:: Back to the List of Sample Programs: